Buying and Selling Guns Online: Avoid the Pitfalls of Online Gun Buying

-Here’s a Sneak Peek Inside Your Free Guide to Buying and Selling Guns:
+Here’s a Sneak Peek Inside Your Free Guide to Buy & Sell Guns Online:

 This is the old “knowledge is power” cliché come home to roost.
 The first corollary of this rule should be obvious: The stuff one hears casually, whether online, in bars, from winos sleeping in gutters, or phony baloney “experts” at gun shows, is worth a great deal less than what is paid for it.
 The only way to know what’s real and what’s not is if the genuine experts verify that snippet you think you know.

 Second, of course, and especially if you’re selling expensive items, remember to admit you actually don’t know that of which you are not sure.

 A case in point.
 Recently, I had a very nice L.C.
 Smith 10-gauge (circa 1890), consigned to me by a retired friend.
 It was a Number 3 engraved.
 It took months of snooping and digging to verify the engraving pattern.
 During that time, I got several e-mails from “experts” telling me it was misidentified.
 They were wrong.